justinethier/husk-scheme/docs/Continuations.markdown

 	(handle 20)
 	 -> 22

-By storing the continuation up in a variable, we can use it later on in the program.
+This example illustrates many important points.
+By storing the continuation up in a variable we can use it later on in the program.
 In this case, it is used several times to add `2` to arbitrary expressions.
-This example also demonstrates an important point.
-To return to a previous point:

-> Whenever a Scheme expression is evaluated there is a continuation wanting the result of the expression

- - a continuation may be captured at any point in the code, even in the middle of evaluating part of a larger expression.
-The linked article is short and I recommend reading through for a more detailed explanation.
+A proper Scheme implementation allows a continuation to be invoked multiple times.
+We also see that a continuation may be captured at any point in the code, even while evaluating part of a larger expression.
+The linked article is brief and I recommend reading through for a more detailed explanation.

 ## Continuation Passing Style
 The [Continuation Implementation](http://c2.com/cgi/wiki?ContinuationImplementation) page provides several possible approaches for implementing continuations.
-Looking back, it seems obvious to use continuation passing style (CPS) to implement continuations in husk, as Haskell supports higher order functions.
+One such approach is to write the Scheme 'runtime' using continuation passing style (CPS).

 In CPS, a function (b) is passed as a parameter to another function (a), with the intent that when (a) is finished it will pass control to (b).
-So (b) in essence becomes a default future computation of (a).
-This is used extensively in modern programming - for instance, the node.js JavaScript framework allows one to pass a callback to an asynchronous function.
-The callback is then executed once the asynchronous operation completes.
+So (b) in essence becomes a future computation of (a).
+This is used extensively in modern programming - for instance, the node.js JavaScript framework allows one to pass a callback to an asynchronous function that is later executed once the asynchronous operation completes.

 Here is an example of husk code written in its original direct style: